blockades/mmt_resources/research/dark_crystal-report_peer_testing_and_usability_assessment.md

 * The lack of an integrated tutorial or guide on what it does and how to use it
 * The lack of clear explanation of what data is public and what data is private

 There remains an embedded assumption about how peer-to-peer (p2p) applications, specifically scuttlebutt, work.
-For new users with little prior knowledge of p2p and/or scuttlebutt, the application fails to indicate what the preconditions are to ensuring your data sends effectively.
+For new peers with little prior knowledge of p2p and/or scuttlebutt, the application fails to indicate what the preconditions are to ensuring your data sends effectively.

 ### Methodology

 - Little to no knowledge of the underlying network and data persistence protocol Scuttlebutt was assumed.
-- Peers were given as little prior information possible in an attempt to simulate a new user arriving in the application following installation from the website.
+- Peers were given as little prior information possible in an attempt to simulate a new peer arriving in the application following installation from the website.
 - Peers were asked to read the website at [darkcrystal.pw](https://darkcrystal.pw) and gain an understanding of the problem that Dark Crystal was attempting to address.
 - Peers were either asked to install Patchbay and navigate to the `/dark-crystal` section of the application to begin to interact with the interface.
 - Peers were questioned about what they were drawn towards as they interacted with the application, and what they expected certain actions to do.